İrfan Can Eğribayat: Fenerbahçe

 On 3 August 2022, he transferred to Süper Lig powerhouse Fenerbahçe on a one-year loan for €500K with option to buy.
 He made his debut for the team in a 3-1 Turkish Cup win over Istanbulspor on 20 December 2022.
 He made his Süper Lig debut for the team in a 2–1 win over Ankaragücü on 15 April 2023.

-On 12 May 2023, Fenerbahçe exercised the €1.20M buyout clause in his contract and Eğribayat signed a four-year deal with the club.
+On 12 May 2023, Fenerbahçe exercised the €1.2M buyout clause in his contract and Eğribayat signed a four-year deal with the club.
 On 15 June 2023, Fenerbahçe officially announced his permanent joining.

 He made his continental debut in a 3–0 UEFA Europa Conference League win over NK Maribor on 17 August 2023.
 He also saved a penalty in the match.

-On 23 January 2025, he made his UEFA Europa League debut in a 0-0 tie against Olympique Lyonnais in Şükrü Saraçoğlu Stadium.
+On 23 January 2025, he made his UEFA Europa League debut in a 0–0 tie against Olympique Lyonnais in Şükrü Saraçoğlu Stadium.

+On 1 August 2026, he cancelled his contract with the team and became a free agent.

+Loan to Samsunspor

+On 9 January 2026, he loaned to Samsunspor until the end of season with option to buy.

 International career

 Eğribayat is a youth international for Turkey, having represented the Turkey U16s, U17s, U18s, U19s and U21s.